The University of Konstanz’s ombudspersons for doctoral research provide independent and neutral advisory, mediating and support services.

 As far as doctoral research is concerned, the work of the ombudspersons does not affect the activities of other university units.
 If you have any questions or concerns about good scientific practice, possible violations thereof (such as scientific dishonesty) or related conflicts, please contact the Research ombudsperson or the Commission for Responsibility in Science.

-Further information about and recommendations for the ombudspersons for doctoral research are available from the Hochschulrektorenkonferenz (German Rectors’ Conference)and the Ministry of Science, Research and the Arts Baden-Württemberg
+Further information about and recommendations for the ombudspersons for doctoral research are available from the Hochschulrektorenkonferenz (in German only) (German Rectors’ Conference) and the Ministry of Science, Research and the Arts Baden-Württemberg (in German only)